Uinyw/financetracker/pages/use_cases/use_case_descriptions_analysis_of_data.md

 # Use Case Descriptions Analysis of Data

-## Generate Report
+## Generate Data Report

 ```
-Title: Generate Report
+Title: Generate Data Report

 Primary Actors: User
 Secondary Actors: -

 Preconditions: -
-Postconditions: A report data was generated
+Postconditions: A data report is generated and saved on the users device

 Flow:
-1. The user requests an data report, if he wishes, he also can specify filters, like the category, bank account and time frame for what the report should be generated.
-2. The system collects all the data it gathered, if a specified category was chosen only the relevant data stays there.
+1. The user selects filters for the data report.
+2. The user requests a data report with the specified filters.
+3. The system collects the required data.
-3. The system returns the data present for the specified category.
+4. The system generates the data report in the format of an Excel file.
+5. The user saves the data report on their device.

 Alternative flows:
 2a.
-The provided data is invalid: The systems informs the user about his invalid input.
+The provided filter data is invalid: The systems informs the user about his invalid input.

+Information Requirements:
+- Filters: Bank account, Timeframe, Categories
-Information Requirements: UserID, optional Categories, stored data
+- General: UserID, Stored data
 ```

 ## Generate Prediction